StefFrustagli/narcissism-sources/README.md

 ### The design process: thinking through it

+It was important to me to create a simple and intuitive website where the viewers would be able to focus on the contents.

-Originally, I planned to use a purple color palette since it felt neutral (the color also reminded me of vampires, and this creature would be perfectly associated with the theme).
+Originally, I planned to use a purple color palette since it felt neutral (the colour also reminded me of vampires, and this creature would be perfectly associated with the theme).

-However, as I was building the site and researching images, I wasn't sure about the color anymore.
-My interest was piqued by an illustration with a red background, a black silhouette of a body, and white strings.
-The colour red conveys danger vibes and it would fit perfectly - but it was too 'strong' so I reverted to purple.
+However, as I was building the site and researching images, I wasn't sure about the colour anymore.
+My interest was piqued by an illustration with a red background, a black silhouette of a hand, and white strings.
+The colour red conveys danger vibes and it would fit perfectly - but it was too 'strong', so I reverted to purple.

-Purple is neutral - it appears calm - yet mysterious and enigmatic, so in my mind it still evokes the alert feeling I wanted to reproduce.
+In my mind, purple appears calm, yet mysterious and enigmatic, so it still evokes the feeling of alert I wanted to reproduce.
 And as I said, it reminds me of vampires.
-The appropriate analogy with vampires and narcissism will be used at some point; I'm not sure how yet.
+The appropriate analogy with vampires and narcissism will be used at some point.

-The colour purple is also associated with healing, and healing from narcissistic abuse is the ultimate hope for my users and the reason why I built this site.
+At the same time, purple seems associated with healing, and healing from narcissistic abuse is the ultimate hope for my ideal users and the reason why I'm building this site.

-DA AGGIUNGERE
+In the original plan for the homepage, some squares would serve as topics to click on.
+For simplicity, I have stuck with that, but I plan to add illustrations in the future to replace the purple squares - this is why the squares are added as images.

+### Fonts
+Fonts used are Roboto and Lato.
+They were imported using Google fonts.

 ### Colour palettes